Indigenous Fellowship

 Eligible applicants must:

-- You identify as Status Indian, Non-Status Indian, Inuit, or Métis.;
+- Identify as Status Indian, Non-Status Indian, Inuit, or Métis

-- are planning to continue full-time studies in your first bachelor’s degree or diploma;
+- Plan to continue full-time studies in their first bachelor’s degree or first college diploma

-- are willing to relocate for a paid internship opportunity at one of Telesat’s five nationwide teleport sites.
-These sites are located in Calgary, Winnipeg, Montreal, Iqaluit, Allan Park Ontario, Gatineau or Telesat headquarters in Ottawa;
+- Be willing to relocate for a paid internship opportunity at one of Telesat’s five nationwide teleport sites.
+These sites are located in Calgary, Winnipeg, Montreal, Iqaluit, Allan Park Ontario, Gatineau or Telesat headquarters in Ottawa

 Diversity